guchenghao/Notes-for-VR-Papers-and-HCI/Education/Design of Ideological and Political Teaching Assistant System Based on AR and VR Technology.md

 -  With **the development of hardware and software technology and the increase of people's personalized needs**, the application value of VR technology and AR technology will continue to increase.

--  Relying on VR and AR technology, the Ideological and Political Teaching Assistant System can further bring students' senses into the teaching situation, **listen to and experience the stories of the martyrs** described in the book, and at the same time enhance the relationship between teachers and students, students and humanmachine interactive experience
+-  Relying on VR and AR technology, the Ideological and Political Teaching Assistant System can further bring students' senses into the teaching situation, **listen to and experience the stories of the martyrs** described in the book, and at the same time enhance the relationship between teachers and students, students and human-machine interactive experience
 ---

 # Comment